Welcome to the Doc/Crew Volunteer Programme page!

 As a Data Capture Volunteer, you will be out speaking to members of the public getting feedback about their experience of Doc/Fest.
 You will be working as part of a dedicated team so teamwork skills are a must.
 You need to be friendly, enthusiastic and approachable, with great people-skills.
 This is a great role for someone already with, or looking for more, experience in market research.

 Press Desk Volunteer

 Assisting our Press team, you will be meeting and greeting all visiting press to the Festival, logging interview requests and dealing with any queries that the press have.
 A good knowledge of the city is advantageous and the role requires top organisation skills, an efficient manner and a good sense of humour!

 There is so much happening at Doc/Fest that it is impossible for people to get around to see everything and so everything is documented.
 Being part of the Film Crew you will professionally capture all of the sessions, pitches, workshops and goings on.
-Camera knowledge and filming events experience is essential, whilst you will also need to be a confident communicator, be able to manage your time well and able to cope with a packed schedule of events to film.
+Camera knowledge and filming events experience is essential, whilst you will also need to be a confident communicator, be able to manage your time well and able to remain cool under pressure with a packed schedule of events to film.